PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 The first line of code after the import is a call to `theme`.

-Until Dec 2019 the way a "theme" was specific in PySimpleGUI was to call `change_look_and_feel`.
+Until Dec 2019 the way a "theme" was specified in PySimpleGUI was to call `change_look_and_feel`.
 That call has been replaced by the more simple function `theme`.

 ### Window contents (The Layout)

-Let's agree the window has 4 rows.
+Let's agree that the window has 4 rows.

 The first row only has **text** that reads `Rename files or folders`

 The second row has 3 elements in it.
 First the **text** `Source for Folders`, then an **input** field, then a **browse** button.

-Now let's look at how those 2 rows and the other two row from Python code:
+Now let's look at how those 2 rows and the other two rows from Python code:

 ```python
 layout = [[sg.Text('Rename files or folders')],